authelia/authelia/BREAKING.md

 breaking changes and about what you should do to overcome those changes.

 ## Breaking in v4.18.0
-* Secrets purely stored in ENV are now removed from Authelia.
+* Secrets stored directly in ENV are now removed from Authelia.
 They have been replaced with file secrets.
-If you still have not moved feel free to contact the team for assistance, othewise the [documentation](https://docs.authelia.com/configuration/secrets.html) has instructions on how to utilize these.
+If you still have not moved feel free to contact the team for assistance, otherwise the [documentation](https://docs.authelia.com/configuration/secrets.html) has instructions on how to utilize these.

 ## Breaking in v4.15.0